stormqloud/kazoo-tgbbok/sup.md

 Depeding on your unix experience you might want to run everything thrice. http://utcc.utoronto.ca/~cks/space/blog/unix/TheLegendOfSync

 It's probably not safe to do this on a super busy production cluster.
-If you run a super busy production cluster you arn't reading this.
+However, if you run a super busy production cluster, you arn't reading this.

 * Flush all cached docs for all accounts:
   * sup couch_mgr flush_cache_docs